Taicanium/CCSim/README.md

 It should be noted that the Monarchy and Empire systems are given a special designation of 'dynastic' within CCSim; at the death of a ruler, if the country has one of these two systems, then the script will check if the last ruler had any children.
 If they did, it will select the oldest son (or oldest daughter if there are no sons) and make them the new ruler.
 If they did not, then a new ruler will be selected at random among the populace.
 If the system is not dynastic, the ruler will be selected at random regardless.
 A dynastic system also influences several other factors, including the use of specific titles for female rulers (in non-dynastic systems, the same titles are used for male and female rulers).

 Notably, when randomly generating countries, CCSim also generates a set of random names for rulers, including separate names for male and female rulers in the case of a dynastic country.
-If a data file is used, then only the names used for rulers in the file will be used in the simulation (my personal record is Queen Elizabeth CCLXIX of Belgium); if the country is dynastic, but has no female rulers in the file (such as the Salic Law-abiding France), then CCSim will make an exception and generate a set of female-specific names.
+If a data file is used, then only the names used for rulers in the file will be included in the simulation (my personal record is Queen Elizabeth CCLXIX of Belgium); if the country is dynastic, but has no female rulers in the file (such as the Salic Law-abiding France), then CCSim will make an exception and generate a set of female-specific names.

 The titles in each system are as follows: